 Estimates have been derived using reasonably relevant and robust data sources with only a moderate degree of adjustments performed to the input data.
-These estimates can be considered a moderately accurate depiction of the burden incurred from the disease, condition or injury.

-Our And Antices over accuracy and relevance
+Our certainties over accuracy and relevance

 Estimates have been derived using less comprehensive or relevant data sources with a high degree of adjustments performed to the input data.
-These estimates contain substantial uncertainties and should be used with some caution.